 Presented by: Trevor M. Ahrendt, Psy.D.

-Trevor M. Ahrendt, Psy.D., is a Licensed Clinical Psychologist in private practice in San Francisco, where he sees adults and provides Ketamine-Assisted Psychotherapy.
-He is the co-founder and head clinical supervisor of The San Francisco Therapy Group.
-He received his doctorate from The Wright Institute in Berkeley, CA. He serves on the board of the San Francisco Psychotherapy Research Group and previously on the board of the Northern California Group Psychotherapy Association.
-A lifelong student of both therapy and personal transformation, he has studied across most major modern theories, lived and practiced in a Zen residential center, and taught more than 100 continuing education courses over the past decade.
+Trevor M. Ahrendt, Psy.D., is a Licensed Clinical Psychologist working in private practice in San Francisco, where he sees adults and couples, runs group therapy, and provides Ketamine-Assisted Psychotherapy.
+He received his doctorate from The Wright Institute in Berkeley, CA. He serves on the board of the San Francisco Psychotherapy Research Group and previously served on the board of the Northern California Group Psychotherapy Association.

 3 "Asynchronous" CE Hours Included - Details by License Type Below:

-- MARRIAGE & FAMILY THERAPISTS: TKT has applied for approval for this workshop through the Georgia Association for Marriage & Family Therapy (GAMFT).
+• MARRIAGE & FAMILY THERAPISTS: This workshop is approved for 3 Core CE hours through the Georgia Association for Marriage & Family Therapy (GAMFT), approval # 139-2026.
 If you are licensed in another state or country, please click here for more detailed information.

 Registration: To register for individual workshops, you may use our online payment option, or to pay by check you may print and complete the Registration Form and mail or fax it to our office.
 The registration form is available on our website: www.theknowledgetree.org.
 Registration is permitted until the time the workshop begins, unless otherwise specified.